 Members also had the opportunity to go on compost training and we are currently looking into the possibility of compost toilets to make this a sustainable option for future development.

 Joshua Maize Mill: The construction of the Maize Mill (completed in 2013) means that the villagers no longer have to walk for over 10 kilometres to the nearest mill.
 In addition to employing 4 local people the mill generates a profit which is used to support orphans and the elderly who no longer have family members to take care of them.
 The rainwater harvesting system takes water from the roof of the mill during the rainy season and has a capacity to store 30,000 litres.
 The rainwater storage tanks eliminate the need for up to 50 families to walk 5 kilometres find water which may be polluted.

-Improving access to clean water: we worked with the communities of to drill boreholes, most recently in 2018 in Solomoni with the support of Engineers without Borders.
+Improving access to clean water: we work with the communities to drill boreholes, most recently in 2018 in Solomoni with the support of Engineers without Borders.

 Construction of lifesaving bridges: rivers can quickly become dangerous in the rainy season, meaning either a lengthy detour or a risky crossing.
-Joshua worked with 2 communities to construct vital bridges – saving journey times and lives.
+Joshua worked with a number of communities to construct vital bridges – saving journey times and lives.

 Unfortunately, one footbridge built at Sigilege previously was washed away by Cyclone Idai in march 2019.
 Thankfully, other Joshua supported bridges survived the cyclone more successfully.